anmol7470/speed-chat/README.md

 - **Search Chats** - Search through your chat history and messages
 - **Formatting** - Beautiful formatting of code, latex, tables in AI responses to improve chat experience
 - **Resumable Streams** - Streams automatically resume when page is refreshed or client navigates between chats
+- **Share Chats** - Share your chats and allow other users to fork their own copy

 ## 🛠 Tech Stack